chocolatey/choco-wiki/PackageMantainerHandover.md

 # Package Maintainer Handover

 **NOTE**: This process comes after the [Package Triage Process](PackageTriageProcess).
-If you are a vendor wanting to maintain your own software's packages, please use the contact site admins link from the package page on the website.
+If you are a **software vendor** wanting to maintain your own software's packages, please use the contact site admins link from the package page on the website.

 When a package maintainer is deemed no longer maintaining a package, a new maintainer or maintainers can assist and/or takeover.
 This is done through the [Package Triage Process](PackageTriageProcess).